Pawtuckaway via Deerfield Fair

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

 I spent this uncommonly warm April day driving upstate to Bethlehem, Littleton, and finally Lancaster.
-This is a blog about southern NH trails, but today’s trip was pleasant enough to rate a mention.
+This is a blog about southern New Hampshire trails, but today’s trip was pleasant enough to rate a mention.

 I found my way to the auto road up Mt.
 Prospect at Weeks State Park.
 The road is closed to auto traffic until sometime later this spring, but pedestrians may leave their cars at the base of the road and walk to the top.
 A pullout with a view of the Presidential Range makes walking even halfway up the road well worth the effort.

 The entrance to Weeks State Park is on U.S. 3 in Lancaster, about 2 miles north of the Whitefield town line.
-Details are available at the NH Parks & Rec web site here.
+Details are available at nhstateparks.org.

-All intersections are signed, and the trail is free of obstructions.
+Tower Trail is free of obstructions.
 The few bridges are intact.
 Oak Hill is still snowless, and the trail itself is ice-free except for a few small areas in the last few hundred yards leading to the tower.
 The frozen ground is covered with leaves that can be a bit slippery, and the surface is a bit uneven with rocks and roots.
-(In other words, this is a typical woods walk.)
-Some of the side trails lead to vistas, according to the map, but I stayed on Tower Trail, where the views are all of the surrounding forest.
-Not a bad view at that.
+In other words, this is a typical woods walk.

 The last quarter-mile or so follows a power line straight to the fire tower, which is dwarfed by a pair of cell towers.
-The cab is unstaffed this time of year, of course, and locked up for the season.
+The cab is unstaffed and locked this time of year.
 I was able to climb to the platform just below the cab, stopping at each landing to wonder just what the fire warden was supposed to survey.
 I had to get to the platform before the view and the breeze really opened up.
 Warner’s Mt.
 Kearsarge dominated the view to the west-northwest.
 There are hills in all directions, none of them snowcapped yet, though my view was limited by distant haze.

 The trailhead is less than 15 minutes’ drive from the State House, and the trail is in great shape.
 I’ll be back.